The Hungry Bites

 • Flavor the syrup according to your preferences and create your own recipe!
 (Instead of cranberry juice, consider a simple syrup with vanilla, brown sugar and cinnamon, honey, tea, whiskey, coffee…)

-• I used my crunchy granola bars recipe to make the granola.
-I just didn’t pack the mixture before baking, and when cooled I broke any large parts with my fingers.
-If you don’t want to make it yourself, you can use any store-bought granola you like (though mine is pretty awesome and easy!)
+• I used my homemade oatmeal bars recipe (granola bars) recipe to make the granola.
+I just didn't pack the mixture before baking, and when cooled I broke any large parts with my fingers.
+If you don't want to make it yourself, you can use any store-bought granola you like (though mine is pretty awesome and easy!)

 • Use a thick, creamy, strained Greek yogurt.
 I prefer to buy a low-fat Greek yogurt with 2% fat since most no-fat yogurts have gelatin as a thickening agent.
 I always check the ingredients in order to make sure my yogurt contains only skimmed milk, cream, and live active yogurt cultures; nothing else!